 The uranium found in the Roca Honda mine permit area is contained within the five sandstone units of the Westwater Canyon Member (Figure 7-5).
 Core recovery from the 2007 drilling program indicates uranium occurs in sandstones with large amounts of organic/high carbon material.
 The uranium is dark gray to black and is found between depths of approximately 1,850 to 2,100 ft below the surface.
-Zones of mineralization are 1 to 25 ft thick, 100 to 200 ft wide, and 200 to more than 1,200 ft long; also characteristic of the ore is pyrite and bleaching alteration (Fitch 2006).
-Average uranium grades in the permit area are 0.31 percent $U_3O_8$ for Sections 9 and 10 and 0.225 percent for Section 16.
-These average grades are based on cutoffs of 6 ft of true thickness and grade of 0.10 percent $U_3O_8$ (Fitch 2006).
-Nonmineralized host rock, or waste rock, is much lighter (light brown to light gray) and has background to slightly elevated radiometric readings.
+Zones of mineralization are 1 to 25 ft thick, 100 to 200 ft wide, and 200 to more than 1,200 ft long.
+The ore averages four to eight pounds of $U_3O_8$ per ton of host rock.
+Nonmineralized host rock is much lighter (light brown to light gray) and has background to slightly elevated radiometric readings.